mrbusche/backseatfan.com/_posts/2009-07-28-eagles-coach-jim-johnson-has-passed-away.md

   </p>

   <p style="padding-left: 30px;">
-    &#8220;The Philadelphia Eagles are saddened to announce Jim Johnson has passed awayTuesday afternoon at the age of 68 after a courageous battle with cancer.
+    "The Philadelphia Eagles are saddened to announce Jim Johnson has passed awayTuesday afternoon at the age of 68 after a courageous battle with cancer.
   </p>

   <p style="padding-left: 30px;">